If you didn’t know, yes you need to season/cure your Pit Boss Electric Smoker before you start cooking with it.

 Let the smoker cool down just enough for it to be safely touched without getting burned.
 This way, the residuals from food and the grease would still be loose.

-Use a soft-bristled brush or a damp cloth to clean the grates as well as the other parts of the interior.
+Use a soft-bristled brush or a damp cloth to clean the grates and the other parts of the interior.
 You can then let it air dry or wipe it dry with a clean cloth or paper towel.

-While the smell or the taste can be removed after using the smoker for long, the toxic elements such as the ones from glue and other synthetic chemicals might be too harmful.
+You can remove the smell after using the smoker for a long, the toxic elements such as glue and other synthetic chemicals might be too harmful.

-The heat that the smoker produces in its initial fire up will burn away all the chemicals as well as strengthen the parts of the smoker.
+The heat that the smoker produces in its initial fire up will burn away all the chemicals and strengthen the parts of the smoker.

-It will also make the smoker more durable therefore making it resistant to rust and its exposure to natural elements especially since they are set up outside the house.
+It will also make the smoker more durable, making it resistant to rust and exposure to natural elements, especially since you set it up outside the house.

-Curing your Pit Boss Electric Smoker can be a little bit of a killjoy but it is necessary to keep your food safe and smelling good all the time.
+Curing your Pit Boss Electric Smoker can be a little bit of a killjoy, but it is necessary to keep your food safe and to smell good all the time.